 Ms. Jan received a B.Sc. in Bioengineering from California Institute of Technology (2011).
 She is working on experimental methods for investigating ocular biomechanics in relation to glaucoma.

-Eric Zhang (Fall 2016)* Co-supported by the Swanson School of Engineering
+Eric Zhang (Summer 2017)* Co-supported by the Swanson School of Engineering

 Staff and graduate students

 Jake Wallace (Research Assistant 2016-2017 )